 Our Work

 Our work in Angola is a primary healthcare outreach with SIM, MAF, AGA and CEML.
 SIM is our excellent US sending mission organization (www.sim.org), Advancing the Gospel in Angola (AGA) is out of Colorado and has been hugely involved in supporting the work at both CEML and Cavango.
 CEML is the beautiful mission hospital in Lubango that invited us to Angola to work in primary care with rural people groups.
-God works miracles every day at CEML through surgeons Steve Foster, Steve Collins, Sam Fabiano and Annelise Olson, as well as other physicians and nurses, serving all arrivals from literally all over this part of Africa.
+God works miracles every day at CEML through surgeons Steve Foster, Sam Fabiano and Annelise Olson, as well as other physicians and nurses, serving all arrivals from literally all over this part of Africa.

 OLYMPUS DIGITAL CAMERA CEML Hospital